pnp/blog/content/post/provisiongenie-an-open-source-provisioning-engine-for-microsoft.md

 process, that

 1.  walks users through these considerations
-2.  ask them how the \"team of their dreams\" would look like:
+2.  ask them how the "team of their dreams" would look like:

 -   Which channels would they need?
 -   Which columns in an additional SharePoint library could support